larsrickert/nginx-proxy/docs/examples/wordpress.md

 DOMAIN=blog.example.com
 ```

-- **Step 3:** Create a `uploads.ini` file to increase file upload size.
+### Step 3: Create a `uploads.ini` file to increase file upload size

 The default upload size is very small (around 2 MB) so we want to increase it to allow bigger file/image uploads.
 Make sure that "client_max_body_size" in "proxy.conf" file of nginx-proxy is high enough for the below size.
-See [Step 5 of the nginx-proxy installation guide](/guide/getting-started#installation) for the `proxy.conf`.
+See [Step 5 of the nginx-proxy installation guide](/guide/getting-started#step-5-optional-create-a-proxy-conf-file-for-custom-nginx-configuration) for the `proxy.conf`.

 ```apache
 # Change max upload size